telerik/reporting-docs/knowledge-base/accumulate-expression-from-group-total-in-overall-total.md

 ## Solution
 You need to create a [Custom Aggregate Function](../expressions-user-aggregate-functions) that accumulates the overtime hours from the groups.
-Here is a sample implementation for the case when workers reports are grouped by weeks:
+Here is a sample implementation for the case when workers' reports are grouped by weeks:

 ```C#
 using System;